junh1024/junh1024-Documents/Games/EV Nova Guide.md

 There are some other minor storylines like Cunjo Hunt & Rock Band missions that can pay  some credits, but shouldn't affect your rating or other storylines.
 See side missions on the walkthrough.

 ## Conclusion
-For more info on EVN mysteries like L1551, Kontik, and Kelariy, see [TWCB](https://evn.fandom.com/wiki/TWCB) and [World of ATMOS](https://evn.fandom.com/wiki/Word_of_ATMOS)
+For more info on EVN mysteries like L1551, Kontik, and Kelariy, see [TWCB](https://evn.fandom.com/wiki/TWCB) and [Word of ATMOS](https://evn.fandom.com/wiki/Word_of_ATMOS)

 ## Related
 - [EVE-Online](https://www.eveonline.com/): A MMORPG with a much more complex economy and balance.
 Some ship names are the same as EVN, but look completely different.
 Some of them look like space stations with the stick & shaft aesthetic.